History of the Jews in Livorno: Foundations

 All these foundations were obliged to change their statutes and government in conformity with the Italian law for the administration of philanthropic institutions.

 Between 1650 and 1657, a Hebrew printing-press was established at Livorno.
 In 1703 another was established.
 They printed many prayer-books which were distributed to the East, in addition to many cabalistic works.

+Cuisine

+Livornese cuisine was significantly shaped by its Jewish community of Sephardic and converso merchants, who introduced New World foods such as tomatoes, pumpkin, maize, and haricot beans through their extensive trade networks.
+The Portuguese conversos, who formed the majority of the Jewish community in Livorno, also brought with them a rich culinary heritage, including dishes like triglie alla mosaica (red mullet with tomatoes), pumpkin-based recipes, and sweets such as uova filate (threads of egg yolk cooked in syrup), Monte Sinai, bocca di ciama (flourless almond cake), scodellini, and chocolate cakes.
+The latter was influenced by their connections with the converso community in Amsterdam.
+That community pioneered the chocolate industry using cocoa supplied by New Christians from South America.